Aaron98990/ways-of-the-game/misconduct.md

 Things to avoid saying publically:
 - If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
 Don't tie yourself.)
 - This is your only warning.
 (Don't tie yourself.)
 - This is the last play of the game.
-(Don't tie yourself.)
+(Don't tie yourself.
+Prefer to say less than a minute.)

 Things to say publically:
 - We don't do that here
 - Be smart / Use your head (often times accompanies by pointing to one's head)
+- Yo.
+Yo.
+Yo.
+Move on, fam.

 ## Cautions